CLEVELAND (AP) — More tears. Only this time, tears of joy.

 Call it The Comeback.

 At 10:37 p.m., Cleveland finally exorcised decades of sports demons — the painful losses given nicknames like “The Drive” and “The Fumble” and “The Shot” — and became a title town for the first time since Dec.
 27, 1964, when the Browns won the NFL championship.
-There had been so many close calls in between, so much heartache, so much torture.
+Along the way, there had been so many close calls, so much heartache.

 Like the Warriors, those days are history.

-As Lovell spoke, his 18-year-old daughter, Marisa, wiped tears from her eyes.
+As Lovell spoke, his 18-year-old daughter, Marisa, wiped her eyes.

 “This is history,” she said.
 “I cried real tears.
 It was overwhelming and breathtaking to be here.”